 Plagiarism: I reserve the right to issue an "F" grade for an assignment or the entire course if a student is found to have cheated or plagiarized.
-I do not allow students to rewrite research papers for a higher grade.
+I do not allow students to re-write research papers for a higher grade.
 All direct quotes and information from outside sources must be cited within the text and in a bibliography or reference page.
 It is your responsibility to understand what constitutes plagiarism.
 If you are unsure, please seek help in the writing lab.

-Inclusive community / constructive discussions: This material is inherently interesting, but it can also be a sensitive subject to discuss.
+READ ALL Inclusive community / constructive discussions: This material is inherently interesting, but it can also be a sensitive subject to discuss.
 As a class we must welcome participation, open discussion, and insight from all.
 Please remember to keep an open mind, and be respectful to me as your instructor and to your peers.
 The field of religious studies is incredibly vast and we simply do not have time to delve deeply into each topic.
 You are expected to engage positively, and even critically, with the material presented.
+However, using online class forums to complain or to be consistently negative towards another's traditions or culture will not be tolerated.
+I reserve the right to delete posts if necessary.

 Late work: I do not accept late work (research papers, exams, weekly assignments etc).
 I do accept early work though.

 Technology and devices in the classroom: There is no need to use your phone, tablet, computer, or other technological devices in the classroom.
 All of my slides will be posted online.
 Study guides for exams and quizzes will be given.
 Our class will be very interactive, engaging, and discussion focused and technological devices are distracting to our process.
-Also, I want you to use your brain to come up with answers, not google!